braverymedia/braveryweb/src/appendixb/045-how-to-design-a-homepage.md

 title: How to design a higher ed homepage
 description: Appendix B is back to basics with best practices for designing a university website, straight from an agency's perspective.
-episode: 045
+episode: "045"
 slug: how-to-design-a-homepage
 date: 2024-01-30T00:58:22.133Z
 record_date: 2024-01-26T00:58:22.140Z
-show: appendix-b
+show: appb
 cover:
   image: ep45-art_bguvna.jpg
   alt: "Text reads: Appendix B How to design a higher ed homepage.
 From bravery
     media."
-mp3: episode-045-how-to-design-a-homepage.mp3
+mp3: appendixb/episode-045-how-to-design-a-homepage.mp3
 duration: 12:02
 tags:
   - podcast